ppande574/Currency-Converter/readme.md

 https://github.com/ppande574/Currency-Converter

 This application is currently being built to support a text-based user interface.
-After that is implemented, GUI functionality will replace it.
+In the future, GUI functionality will replace it.

 Currently updating user-input functionality.